 The engagement work following the 2017 revaluation has continued with the focus being on appeal resolution and Non-Domestic Rating (NDR) reform.
-The Assessor & ERO's engagement strategy has been to maintain a high level of accessibility and visibility in the public domain.
-Significant changes in the information gathering regime took place during 2020/21 and a major project to ingather information in preparation for the 2023 revaluation got underway in 2021/22.
-As of 31 March 2022, in excess of 20,000 requests for information had been issued to proprietors, tenants and occupiers of property within the Grampian area.
+The Assessor and ERO's engagement strategy has been to maintain a high level of accessibility and visibility in the public domain.
+Significant changes in the information gathering regime took place during 2020/21 and a major project to ingather information in preparation for the 2023 revaluation got underway in 2021/22 and continued into 2022/23.
+In order to achieve greater transparency and certainty for ratepayers two measures were introduced for the 2023 Revaluation.
+Firstly, all proprietors, tenants and occupiers of non-domestic properties were provided with a Draft